 Everything is always happening for us and not against us.
 Which in this case means that when we attract an emotionally unavailable lover in our lives, it offers us an opportunity to heal the underlying unresolved pain of feeling unseen, unheard, unappreciated, unwanted and unloved that we for example carry with us from our childhood, past life experiences, as a collective trauma (patriarchal for example) or transgenerational trauma that was passed on to us through our maternal or paternal lineages.

-In Part II of this article, we will dive into how to heal this pattern of emotionally unavailable love and discuss where and how it originated.
+In Part II of this teaching, we will dive into how to heal this pattern of emotionally unavailable love and discuss where and how it originated.
 I will also address the potential reason why many of our poll respondents felt that both their parents were emotionally unavailable.
 Be sure to check back in for Part II of this series on emotional unavailability.

-At the beginning of this article I asked you to promise yourself to take action on the knowledge being shared with you and I would like to invite you to take inspired action before I publish the next part of this series.
+At the beginning of this teaching I asked you to promise yourself to take action on the knowledge being shared with you and I would like to invite you to take inspired action before I publish the next part of this series.
 It doesn’t matter if you take a small step or a big leap, as long as you act on this new perception of your reality, that has opened up to you after you finished reading Part I.

-I pray this article serves you and has helped deepen your understanding of the internal pattern that attracts emotionally unavailable lovers into your life.
+I pray this teaching serves you and has helped deepen your understanding of the internal pattern that attracts emotionally unavailable lovers into your life.
 It is a pattern dynamic that works both ways, as you also trigger your person to become aware of their unresolved pain and trauma that they have shutdown or disowned.